 So what does this mean?

 A UK firm wanting to employ people in another country needs to have a presence in that country.
 The employer and employee then naturally pick up the law and employment regulations of the host country.

 Employment law and regulations can be very different in foreign countries.

-Employment in the UK and across Europe is based on European Union legislation.
+Employment in the UK and across Europe is based on significant European Union legislation.
 However, this does not mean that employment rights and employment practices are the same.
 There are nuanced differences that must be understood and complied with – mainly affecting the firm and how it behaves.

 So, lets consider what that might look like in three European countries.